Shepherd Hills Tested: Career summary

 Shepherd Hills Tested posted a 39-3 record in his four years on the BFTS tour.
 He had 80 total buckoffs in all circuits.
 Seventeen (21.25 percent) of those were against PBR or PRCA champion bull riders.
 According to the ProBullStats web site, a bull riding compendium that is a sister site to the PBR, Tested has 84 attempts with 4 qualified total outs in all circuits.
 His buckoff percentage is 95.24 percent.
 On the BFTS, he has 42 attempts with 3 qualified rides.
 His BFTS average career score is 44.62 points.
 And his BFTS historic ranking is 92nd.
 Tested is ranked 23rd on the Top 500 Bulls by Power Rating list on ProBullStats.
 His career high bull score on the PBR BFTS series is 46.76 points bucking off Austin Meier in Arlington, Texas, in 1.91 seconds.
 His career high bull score in the PRCA is 47 points, which he scored four times, including two times at the 2012 NFR.

-In statements by Lambert, Shepherd Hills Tested was described as not a favorite bull of riders because "he was incredibly strong and hard to ride".
+In statements by Cody Lambert, Shepherd Hills Tested was described as not a favorite bull of riders because "he was incredibly strong and hard to ride".
 He did make the same moves each out, but the first one was such a strong one that made him very difficult to ride.
 He had a forward motion out of the chute that he used and "he would rear them back and jerk on them really hard".
 But that initial move was not the only thing the rider had to overcome.
 "He was strong while he was turning back.
 If he needed to, he would spin either way.
 If he needed to do something different, he would try it".

 Rider Austin Meier, who attempted him without success, was sorry to hear that Shepherd Hills Tested had died.
 He had respect for Tested.
 Meier said.
 "I remember how much power and speed he had.
 He had it all.
 Power, speed, smarts.
 He was an athlete."
 His greatest achievement was in 2013, the year he was voted PRCA Bucking Bull of the Year.
 He also finished as runner-up to Bushwacker twice, who was the PBR World Champion Bull that year and in 2014.

 Shepherd Hills Tested bucked in his prime in a time where he was "overshadowed by the really outstanding [bulls].
 Bushwacker, Asteroid and ones like that.
 The thing that hurt Tested was he bucked more with power and wasn’t real showy".
 According to Mauney, "The way he moved forward, if you weren’t on your A game and out over him, and you were behind, he was going to drill you...He wasn’t the biggest bull you ever seen, but width wise his shoulders would fill up the bucking chutes.
 Tested kicked hard, but he was more power".